 8. Assess Who Depends On You & Your Income

-If you have a loving and trusted partner, then you will have someone who can help you share the burden of your obligations through your transition.
+If you have a loving and trusted partner, you will have someone who can help you share the burden of your obligations through your transition.

-9. Analyze What Transferable Skills You Have?
+9. Analyze What Transferable Skills You Have.

-Transferable Skills Self Assessment Table
+Transferable Skills Self-Assessment Table

 Transferable Skills | Strong | Acceptable | Weak |